Home

 Getting a loan is a long and time consuming process

-Bank loans often require a capital contribution
+Bank loans often require a capital contribution.

 In order to demonstrate to the lenders his motivation and his involvement in the project, the entrepreneur must often make a personal capital contribution to the business.